Oklahoma’s current minimum wage is $7.25.

 The federal Fair Labor Standards Act requires certain employees to provide nonexempt nursing mothers for one (1) year following a child’s birth with reasonable rest breaks to express milk and private spaces, other than a bathroom, to express breast milk.

-In Oklahoma, employers do not have to provide unpaid or paid vacation benefits to their workers.
+Under Oklahoma labor laws, employers do not have to provide unpaid or paid vacation benefits to their workers.
 However, if the employer provides these benefits to employees, they must adhere to all terms in the employment contract or vacation leave policy.

 Employers in Oklahoma may use a contract that denies employees financial compensation for accumulated vacation time at the end of the contract or employment.
 Employers may also set specific requirements for payment of accrued vacation time.